bru401/bru401/README.md

 ## 🧠 What I'm Working On

-- Enrolled in a post-graduation course in Data Science and Analytics
+- Currently enrolled in a post-graduation course in Data Science and Analytics at PUC-Rio
 - Adding a PowerBI project to my portfolio
 - Demonstrating a full data science pipeline using SQL
 - More complex data analysis projects, with an emphasis in statistics